Cam impingement FAI

 Our sports medicine doctors can work with you to decide on a treatment plan.
 Typically, you will first try physical therapy and modified activity.
 If this does not resolve your issues, you may discuss treatment options with a surgeon.
 We have surgeons with expertise in hip arthroscopy and the treatment of athletic hip injuries.
 Our expertise can help improve your chances of fully returning to sports.

-The hip is a ball (femur) and socket (acetabulum) joint, which allows for motion in nearly all directions.
-In hip impingement, or FAI, the structure of the hip is subtly altered, resulting in abnormal motion.
-The best analogy for FAI is a square peg in a round hole; that is, the ball and socket of the hip do not quite fit together properly, resulting in abnormal mechanics and eventual damage to the joint.
-Long-standing, untreated FAI may actually be one of the most common causes of osteoarthritis of the hip.
+The hip is a ball (femur) and socket (acetabulum) joint, which allows motion in nearly all directions.
+In hip impingement, or FAI, the ball and socket of the hip do not fit together correctly, resulting in abnormal mechanics and eventual joint damage.
+Long-standing, untreated FAI is a very common cause of hip osteoarthritis.

 What are the symptoms of FAI?

 People with FAI or hip impingement generally have deep pain in the groin and limited hip rotation.
-Pain is usually activity related but may also occur when the hip is bent, such as with prolonged sitting.
+Pain is usually triggered by activity.
+It may also occur when the hip is bent, such as with prolonged sitting.
 Because the bone changes that occur in FAI often lead to labral tears, the symptoms of FAI and labral tears are very similar.